 Just like anxiety, pain is perhaps not pleasant, but if we weren’t able to feel pain it would be very easy to harm ourselves, for example if we kept our hands in boiling water for more than an instant.
 Pain is our body and mind telling us to be cautious, in order to protect us from danger or harm.

-When anxiety becomes a problem: from a tool for survival to a life-obstacle
+When anxious symptoms become a problem: from a tool for survival to a life-obstacle

 There’s no problem with anxiety in itself, but more with what activates it and how often.

 Many situations can make us feel anxious, and often this is not necessarily a problem.
-A problem exists and should be looked at, if anxiety impacts on our ability to live satisfying lives with family, friends, at work and so on.
+A problem exists and should be looked at, if anxiety impacts our ability to live satisfying lives with family, friends, at work and so on.
 A problem exists when anxiety prevents us from living the life we want.
 This is also when anxiety can lead us to feel depressed.

 It’s normal to sometimes feel anxious before meeting new people, when taking a train or the underground or before going to a business meeting or giving a presentation at work.
 Some of these situations can be anxiety-provoking for many reasons, for example because we haven’t experienced them in a long time, or because we don’t want to give a bad impression.
 Anxiety is one of the ways in which our mind prepares us to face these situations.